IDinsight/nano-gis-sampling/README.md

 ## Running the code

-The code can be ran from the python terminal or Jupyter Notebook.
+The code can be ran from the Python terminal or Jupyter Notebook.

-To run the code from the ptyhon terminal, open the python terminal, navigate to the local directory with the GitHub repo, and enter the code below:
+To run the code from the Python terminal, open the Python terminal, navigate to the local directory with the GitHub repo, and enter the code below:

 ```
 cd enter_local_directory